davammas/malekaiDiscord/README.md

-Coming Soon!
+MalekaiBot is a Discord.js powered bot with a very specific purpose.
-Features To Be Announced!
+More details Coming Soon!